ryscheng/www.raymondcheng.net/docusaurus/posts/2026-07-15-open-source-in-the-ai-age/index.md

 technology.

 As software gets cheap to produce, people are predicting the death of SaaS, a "SaaSpocalypse."
-The logic is simple.
 When a coding agent can rebuild your tool in a weekend, buyers stop paying rent for it. a16z ran [an episode](https://a16z.com/podcast/anish-acharya-is-saas-dead-in-a-world-of-ai/) asking whether SaaS is dead in a world of AI, noting that "SaaS switching costs